benvacha/mrkdwn/README.md

 - `>>` can be used to signify the end of a blockquote, including nested blockquotes, to avoid translation errors.
 - One are more blank lines between blockquote lines will markup the lines as difference blockquotes.
 - Blockquotes can be nested a max of 10 times.
-- Note: diverges from daringfireball by requiring that all lines of a blockquote be preceeded by `>`.
+- Note: diverges from daringfireball by requiring that all lines of a blockquote begin with `>`.

 ###### mrkdwn
 ```